 Most first flights of new aircraft don’t go very high, don’t fly for very long, and often don’t even cycle the landing gear up to ensure that they can come back down without any unforeseen problems.
 But this is exactly the opposite of what happened at Embraer last week.

 The E2 first flight explored virtually all elements of the flight envelope.
-The aircraft climbed to 41,000 feet on its first flight, ran at maximum Mach, flew low-level passes over the assembled crowd for the… Continue reading
+The aircraft climbed to 41,000 feet on its first flight, ran at maximum Mach, flew low-level passes over the assembled crowd for the event, and looked, for all… Continue reading

 The next generation engines are rapidly approaching competitive flight operations – what’s the engine score?
 The Pratt & Whitney GTF is already flying for Lufthansa and IndiGo on their A320neos.
 The CFM LEAP is rapidly building hours on the Airbus neo fleet and will soon also be operating in customer fleets – the first two operational engines were delivered to Airbus two days ahead of schedule.
 The Boeing MAX flight test program is rumored to be running ahead of schedule and should be in service no later than early next year.